Mothxr: History

-In early 2014, they released a song titled "Easy" on SoundCloud under the name M O T H E R; the song quickly gained popularity and was posted on numerous blogs.
+In early 2014, they released the song "Easy" on SoundCloud under the name M O T H E R; the track quickly gained popularity and was posted on numerous blogs.
+"Easy" reached the top ten on the music discovery blog Hype Machine and number one on Billboards Twitter-based Emerging Artists chart.
 Months later, the band changed the spelling of their name to MOTHXR, citing a cease-and-desist from another band with a similar name.
+Badgley later described the name as "tragically hipster."

-In 2015, the band signed with the labels Kitsuné and Washington Square Music, the New York City-based subdivision of the Razor & Tie label.
-MOTHXR has supported acts such as Streets of Laredo, San Cisco, Sir Sly, Har Mar Superstar, The Neighbourhood, and Miami Horror.
-Their debut album, Centerfold, was released on February 26, 2016.
+In 2015, MOTHXR signed with the labels Kitsuné and Washington Square Music, the New York City-based subdivision of the Razor & Tie label.
+In February 2016, they released their debut album, Centerfold.